-Are deaths occurring in halfway houses included?
+- Are deaths occurring in halfway houses included?
 Deaths occurring in a halfway house are included if the halfway house is under contract with the state or local government.
-A death occurring in a private halfway house that is not under contract with a reporting entity is not reportable.

-- An individual is released from prison but required to serve the remainder of his sentence in a Residential Reentry Center (RCC) under contract with the state.
-He later dies while at the RRC. - Yes.
+A death occurring in a private halfway house that is not under contract with a reporting entity is not reportable. - An individual is released from prison but required to serve the remainder of his sentence in a Residential Reentry Center (RCC) under contract with the state.
+He later dies while at the RRC.
+Yes.
 This is reportable. - An individual is released from prison and elects to live in a sober living house post-release.
-She later dies while at the sober living house. - No. This is not reportable. - Should we report the location of the event leading to the death of the decedent or the location where the decedent actually dies (e.g., an offender is in critical condition following a reportable event and transported to a hospital where they are pronounced dead)?
+She later dies while at the sober living house.
+No. This is not reportable. - Should we report the location of the event leading to the death of the decedent or the location where the decedent actually dies (e.g., an offender is in critical condition following a reportable event and transported to a hospital where they are pronounced dead)?
 The location of the death is where they died, not the location of the event leading to the death.
-If the location of the event leading up to the decedent's death is also available, please include it in the brief circumstances field.

-Is a decedent's overdose death, which occurs before an officer arrives on-scene, reportable?

-This is not a reportable death because the individual was not being detained or in the process of arrest.

-- What are some other examples of nonreportable deaths? - Deaths resulting from car accidents with no police involvement - Deaths of police officers or corrections officers - Deaths occurring on work-release that take place outside of the work-release center - Victims of homicides occurring outside of prisons, jails, or halfway houses under state contract
+If the event occurred in a correctional or jail facility, please list the name of the facility in which the person was detained in question 4, "The name of the department or agency that detained, arrested, or was in the process of arresting the deceased."
+If the location of the event leading up to the decedent's death is also available, please include it in the "Brief Circumstances" field. - Is a decedent's overdose death, which occurs before an officer arrives on-scene, reportable?
+This is not a reportable death because the individual was not being detained or in the process of arrest. - What are some other examples of nonreportable deaths? - Deaths resulting from car accidents with no police involvement - Deaths of police officers or corrections officers - Deaths occurring on work-release that take place outside of the work-release center - Victims of homicides occurring outside of prisons, jails, or halfway houses under state contract